 The studies did not report on women's and health personnel's satisfaction with either route of oxytocin administration.

 Oxytocin is more effective when given through a vein than oxytocin injected into muscle for preventing excessive bleeding soon after vaginal birth.
 Giving oxytocin into a vein did not cause additional safety concerns and had similar side effects compared with oxytocin injected into muscle.
 Future studies need to consider the acceptability of the two different ways of giving oxytocin to women and healthcare providers as important study outcomes.
 It is also important to investigate whether the benefits of giving oxytocin into a vein outweigh the higher cost.

 Intravenous administration of oxytocin is more effective than its intramuscular administration in preventing PPH during vaginal birth.
-Intravenous oxytocin administration presents no additional safety concerns and has a comparable side effects profile with its intramuscular administration.
+Intravenous oxytocin administration presents no evidence of additional safety concerns and has a comparable side effects profile with its intramuscular administration.
 Future studies should consider the acceptability, feasibility and resource use for the intervention, especially in low-resource settings.

 There is general agreement that oxytocin given either through the intravenous or intramuscular route is effective in reducing postpartum blood loss.
 However, it is unclear whether the subtle differences between the mode of action of these routes have any effect on maternal and infant outcomes.
 This review was first published in 2012 and last updated in 2018.